MicrosoftDocs/fabric-docs/docs/data-factory/activity-parity.md

 ## Conclusion

-With Fabric Data Factory, you can confidently transition from Azure Data Factory while maintaining a high degree of activity parity and benefiting from new capabilities.
+With Data Factory in Fabric, you can confidently transition from Azure Data Factory while maintaining a high degree of activity continuity and benefiting from new capabilities.
 Please refer to this documentation [Activity overview](activity-overview.md) when planning your data integration and orchestration workflows in Fabric Data Factory.